eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-03-23_remove_lombok/README.md

 Fourth and finally bytecode modification could conceivably cause problems in use cases where audited/certified code is required.
 Since the code gets modified during compilation in a way not covered by any spec, technically the runtime code could be significantly different from the source code.
-Although this problem is admittedly theoretical at the moment, we should build those obstructions into the code base.
+Although this problem is admittedly theoretical at the moment, we should not build those obstructions into the code base.

 ## Approach